wpickeral/rightui-support/README.md

 If you've encountered a bug, error, or any other problem while using Right UI, please report it by creating a new issue.
 To do so, follow these steps:

-1. Click on the "Issues" tab at the top of this page, or go to https://github.com/username/right-ui-support/issues.
+1. Click on the "Issues" tab at the top of this page, or go to [Right UI Issues](https://github.com/wpickeral/rightui-support/issues).
 2. Click on the green "New issue" button.
 3. Enter a descriptive title for your issue.
 4. Provide a detailed description of the problem you're experiencing.